astronomer/airflow-guides/guides/airflow-scaling-workers.md

 - **`max_active_runs_per_dag`** determines the maximum number of active DAG Runs (per DAG) the Airflow Scheduler can handle at any given time.
 If this is set to 16, that means the Scheduler can handle up to 16 active DAG runs per DAG.
 In Airflow, a [DAG Run](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html) represents an instantiation of a DAG in time, much like a task instance represents an instantiation of a task.

-### Example
+### Concurrency Example

 Let's assume we have an Airflow environment that uses the default settings defined above and runs 4 Celery Workers.
 If we have 4 Celery Workers and `worker_concurrency=16`, we could theoretically run 64 tasks at once.
 Because `parallelism=32`, however, only 32 tasks are able to run at once across Airflow.

-Moreover, if all of these tasks exist within a single DAG, we'd be able to run only 16 tasks at once because `dag_concurrency=16`.
+If all of these tasks exist within a single DAG and `dag_concurrency=16`, however, we'd be further limited to a maximum of 16 tasks at once.

 ## DAG-level Airflow Settings